Hsinchuen/hello-world/README.md

 # hello-world
-New to data analysis
+New to data analysis.
-I'd like to analyze information and solve problems.
+I love to analyze information and solve problems.